ankur108/DBX_TFL_Project_DataOps/TFL_Crowd_Monitoring_DLT/README.md

 To get started, go to the `transformations` folder -- most of the relevant source code lives there:

 * By convention, every dataset under `transformations` is in a separate file.
-* Take a look at the sample under "sample_users_nov_14_1633.sql" to get familiar with the syntax.
+* Take a look at the sample under "sample_users_tfl_crowd_monitoring_dlt.sql" to get familiar with the syntax.
   Read more about the syntax at https://docs.databricks.com/dlt/sql-ref.html.
 * Use `Run file` to run and preview a single transformation.
 * Use `Run pipeline` to run _all_ transformations in the entire pipeline.